dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 dsp-tools excel2properties Properties.xlsx properties.json
 ```

-The description of the expected Excel format can be found [here](./dsp-tools-create.md#properties-from-excel).
-More information
-about the usage of this command can be found
+More information about the usage of this command can be found
 [here](./dsp-tools-excel.md#create-the-properties-for-a-data-model-from-an-excel-file)
 .